ScanMountGoat/Smush-Material-Research/Textures.md

 effect.
 The maps can also store colored lighting information.
 These maps use the bake1 UVs.

 # Baked Lighting Maps (Texture9)
-Stores baked ambient lighting and shadows for stages.
+Stores baked diffuse lighting and shadows for stages.
 Like ambient occlusion maps, these maps use the bake1 UVs.
-The RGB values are used for ambient diffuse lighting.
-The alpha channel stores baked shadows that mask the stage's direct lighting.

 | Channel | Usage |
 | --- | --- |